 How to Make a Cuba Libre!

 A deliciously simple Cuba Libre cocktail recipe!
-You’ll need aged rum, coca-cola, and lime.
+Learn how to make a refreshing Cuba Libre.
+You’ll need gold rum, cola, and a fresh lime.

 - 2 fl oz Gold Rum